Brain Tumor Treatment

 Minimally invasive endoscopy: Many tumors of the skull base can be treated with endoscopic endonasal skull-base surgery, in which, rather than make an opening through the face or skull, the surgical team advances an endoscope through the nasal cavity to view the anatomy and perform the surgery.
 Endonasal procedures are done for conditions such as: pituitary tumors, chordomas, chondrosarcomas, craniopharyngiomas, cysts, and meningiomas.

-Chemotherapy involves the administration of drugs, either orally or intravenously to kill cancer cells.
+Chemotherapy involves the administration of drugs, either orally or intravenously, to kill cancer cells.
 Malignant tumors need chemotherapy.
 Skull-based tumors are mostly treated with surgery and radiation.
 Therapy that falls under medical treatment has a wide range of approaches, including timing of treatment.

 Before surgery: Sometimes a tumor is too large to allow resection without damaging adjacent structures.
 In those cases, chemotherapy and/or radiation before surgery may make it shrink, to protect those structures.
 Neoadjuvant, or preliminary, chemotherapy and/or radiation given before surgery can make the tumor more removable and help prevent recurrence.

-After surgery: Most chemotherapy is given adjuvant (after surgery), sometimes in combinations of drugs that have been shown to work well together for your type of cancer, including pairing a standard-of-care drug with one in a clinical trial.
+After surgery: Most chemotherapy is given adjuvant (after surgery), sometimes in combinations of drugs that have been shown to work well together for your type of cancer, including pairing a standard-of-care drug with a drug in a clinical trial.
 For patients with cancer that has spread (metastatic), chemotherapy can improve survival and quality of life.

 Biological therapy, sometimes called immunotherapy, is a treatment that uses materials made by the patient’s own body or in a laboratory to stimulate the immune system to fight disease.
 Siteman researchers are now participating in clinical trials to test this form of therapy.
 These trials are especially important for patients with metastatic and recurrent cancers.